GiovanniRaniolo/vibe-code-rg/README.md

 ## Project info

-This is a landing page for the Claude Code Workshop by GL!TCH.
+This is a landing page for the Vibe Coding Workshop by GL!TCH.

 ## How can I edit this code?